Wireless-Innovation-Forum/Spectrum-Access-System/data/ntia/README.md

 * GB_PART90_EZ.kml

-   This is a KML file defininig the Ground based and Part90 Exclusion zones.
+   This is a KML file defining the Ground based and Part90 Exclusion zones.

 The following files are provided for simulation and study purpose only, and not used in test harness: